arksys-os/basic-install/README.md

 To automate the installation process we can create an use scripts on the terminal using BASH.

 - You can use scripts like **archinstall** a library which can be used to install Arch Linux selecting options in a formulary.
-Also you can create profiles stored in a json and pass it to the archinstall command, `archinstall --config <path-to-json> --disk-layout <path-to-json> --creds <path-to-json>'.
+Also you can create profiles stored in a json and pass it to the archinstall command, `archinstall --config <path-to-json> --disk-layout <path-to-json> --creds <path-to-json>`.
 [Video installing Arch in 7 mins](https://www.youtube.com/watch?v=V8eBZQ8F1HE)

 ```sh
 # Example to install Arch with KDE, ext4 file system and extra pks.